VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) have demonstrated remarkable generalization capabilities across diverse tasks and domains, learning from large-scale, unstructured web data without human supervision~\cite{radford2021clip, alayrac2022flamingo}.
-In contrast, despite significant advances in learning generalist policies for robotics~\cite{brohan2023rt2, ghosh2024octo} and 3D virtual environments~\cite{reed2022generalist, simateam2024scaling}, state-of-the-art methods in these domains have yet to achieve comparable success due to their reliance on expert demonstrations, limiting their scalability.
-World models have emerged as a promising solution~\cite{ha2018world,hafner2021planet}, enabling agents to learn in simulated environments.
-Despite the potential of world models to generate realistic visual trajectories in diverse, open-ended environments~\cite{hughes2024openended, silver2025era}, a critical challenge remains: \emph{How can agents effectively learn from videos at scale without relying on human supervision?} One promising approach is to learn a generalizable goal-conditioned value function directly from expert visual trajectories and their corresponding task descriptions, using it as a reward and supervision signal for reinforcement learning and imitation learning, respectively~\cite{chen2021learning, ma2022vip}.
-In this framework, goal-conditioned value estimation has been formulated as \emph{task progress estimation}: predicting the extent to which an agent has advanced toward completing a task, based on visual observations and a natural language task description~\cite{dashora2025viva}.
+Vision-Language Models (VLMs) have demonstrated strong generalization across diverse tasks and domains by learning from large-scale, unstructured web data without human supervision~\citep{radford2021clip, alayrac2022flamingo}.
+In contrast, despite significant advances in learning generalist policies for robotics~\citep{brohan2023rt2,kim2024openvla} and 3D virtual environments~\citep{reed2022generalist,simateam2024scaling}, state-of-the-art methods have yet to achieve comparable success due to their reliance on expert demonstrations~\citep{ho2016gail}.
+World models~\citep{ha2018world, hafner2021planet,matsuo2022deep} have emerged as a promising solution, enabling agents to learn in simulated environments, with applications spanning robotics~\citep{yang2023unisim, agarwal2025cosmos}, autonomous driving~\citep{hu2023gaia1}, and video games~\citep{bruce2024genie}.
+Despite the potential of world models to generate realistic visual trajectories in diverse, open-ended environments~\citep{hughes2024openended, silver2025era}, a critical challenge remains: \emph{how can agents effectively learn from videos at scale without relying on human supervision?}

+A line of research explores policy learning directly from expert visual trajectories by inferring actions from visual transitions \citep{edwards2019imitating, baker2022video,schmidt2024learning,zhang2025latent}.
+These latent actions can be mapped to executable controls in deployment, although this remains a challenging task in practice.
+In parallel, other work focuses on learning a universal \emph{goal-conditioned value function}, using it as a zero-shot reward shaping and supervision signal for reinforcement learning (RL) and imitation learning, respectively~\citep{chen2021learning, ma2022vip}.
+In this framework, goal-conditioned value estimation can be formulated as: predicting how far an agent has progressed toward completing a task, based on visual observations and a natural language task description~\citep{lee2021generalizable, ma2023liv, ma2024vlm, dashora2025viva}.